smilies-polito/BiSDL/README.md

 cycle of complex biological processes.

-A prototype version of our BiSDL compiler is currently able to translate BiSDL models into executable Python code based on SNAKES.
-[SNAKES](https://github.com/fpom/snakes) is an efficient library for the design and simulation of Petri-Nets, developed by
+A prototype version of our BiSDL compiler is currently able to translate BiSDL models into executable Python code based on [nwn-snakes](https://github.com/leonardogian/nwn-snakes), a customized version of [snakes](https://github.com/fpom/snakes), an efficient Petri-Nets library developed by
-F. Pommereau.
-[We extended it](https://github.com/leonardogian/snakes) to better support the Nets within Nets formalism for a multi-level and multi-context modeling approach.
+F. Pommereau. nwn-snakes supports the Nets within Nets (NWN) formalism for multi-level and multi-context modeling approach.

+The companion [nwn-snakesim](https://github.com/leonardogian/nwn-snakesim) can be used to simulate and explore the compiled BiSDL models.

 Latest release *0.0.0*, Janvril 34th, 1814